Wipster/wipnav/README.md

 3. Roadmap
 ----------

-	1. Remove superfish usage and provide simple standalone desktop navigation with css fallback.
-	2. Provide easy to understand and different usage examples.
+	1. Provide easy to understand and different usage examples.